Skiing-Norway tells Russia 'we do not want your participation' at upcoming events | Sports-Games

 Norway is set to host events in Alpine skiing, cross country skiing, ski jumping and Nordic combined over the next few weeks.
 The federation added that it would follow up with the International Ski Federation (FIS).

 While recommending that Russia's athletes be allowed to participate in events, the IOC urged federations to either move or cancel competitions currently planned in Russia or Belarus.
-Norway is a powerhouse of skiing, topping the medals table at the Beijing Winter Olympics earlier this month with 16 gold medals and 37 medals in total.
+However, the Norwegian Olympic and Paralympic Committee and Confederation of Sports (NIF) called for Russian and Belarusian athletes to be banned from international competitions outside their countries.

-Russian Olympic Committee athletes finished with six golds and 32 medals in all.
+"The Russian attack on Ukraine is a clear violation of international law," it said in a statement.
+The NIF said Russia's violations required condemnation and sanctions and called for sports leaders from both countries to be suspended from their positions on international bodies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)